notWindalgo/BDO-botNET/README.md

 ## FAQ
+### Will you add boss/imperial/igt timers and alerts?
+No. I feel the two main functions of botNET (guild management / market monitoring) are necessary, as they don't have any comparable utilities.
+I have no intention of attempting to create a directionless catch-all, nor do I want to tread ground that is already better covered by the BDO Boss discord bot, the horse trainer discord bot, or SomethingLovely.

 ### Will this be used to harvest data?
 While possible, the data isn't structured in a way that makes spying or harvesting intuitive without a separate method to parse information.
 Here is how I see the data if I wish to view it: [Link 1](https://i.imgur.com/fSXkDBN.png) [Link 2](https://i.imgur.com/bw9rkvP.png)